Compounding Equity Screen Germany: 4.54% CAGR, Near Benchmark vs DAX

 Takeaway

 Data: Ceta Research (FMP financial data warehouse), 2000-2025.
 Universe: XETRA (Germany).
+Benchmark: DAX (price-return).
 Returns in EUR.
 Full methodology: METHODOLOGY.md.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.